Essential things to know before traveling to Barcelona

 - Crema Catalana.
 Burned cream recipe unique to Catalonia as the custard is flavored with orange zest and cinnamon, and the sugar caramelized under an iron boiler.

 - Catanies.
-Locally grown almonds which are toasted and covered by caramel, white chocolate and powdered black chocolate.
-A perfect pair with cava or coffee.
+Locally grown almonds which are toasted and covered with caramel, white chocolate, and powdered black chocolate.
+A perfect pair with sweet wine or coffee.

-The essential dishes to consider trying when eating at restaurant in Barcelona have thousand of years of history.
+The essential tapas to consider trying when eating at a restaurant in Barcelona have thousands of years of history.
 The first book written in Spain about gastronomy dates back to the 14th century and it was written in Barcelona!
 Take a walk around a Barcelona Food Market, filled with a variety of stalls, selling a range of products as well as delicious foods for taking away or to eat at the ¨barras¨.

-Denomination of Origin (DO) refers to Spain’s wine quality control system, whereas Denomination of Origin Qualified (DOC in Spain & DOQ in Catalonia) is the highest category in Spanish wine law, reserved for regions with above-average grape prices and particularly stringent quality controls.
-There are two of these regions in Spain, one is Rioja and the other one is Priorat, which is located in Catalonia.
-Lets see which are the wine varieties that we can find in Catalonia.
-All of them are available at bars, shops and restaurants in Barcelona.
+A Denomination of Origin (DO) refers to Spain’s wine quality control system, whereas Denomination of Origin Qualified (DOC in Spain & DOQ in Catalonia) is the highest category in Spanish wine law, reserved for regions with above-average grape prices and particularly stringent quality controls.
+There are two of these regions in Spain, one is Rioja and the other one is Priorat, which is located within Catalonia’s wine regions.
+Let’s see which are the wine varieties that we can find in Catalonia.

 - Montsant.
 DO is characterized by powerful red wines and ¨vi ranci¨ style wines using the traditional solera system.
 Main grapes: old Garnacha and Cariñena.